 The school will ensure a sufficient number of staff complete Managing Medicines in Schools training before they can administer medication to pupils.
-There will always be two or more members of staff with current training.
-The school will also ensure that other staff who may occasionally need to administer a medicine are instructed and guided in the procedures adopted by the school by the person who has completed the Managing Medicines course.
-Staff given instruction by the Lead for Medicines MUST complete a competency test and achieve a score of 100% in order to administer medication.
+The school will also ensure that other staff, who may occasionally need to administer a medicine, complete the online Managing Medicines course and test.
+Records of training will be kept as part of Health & Safety documentation, outlining when repeat or refresher training is needed.